lichtara/relational-coherence-hybrid-systems/paper/05_limit.md

 Under such conditions, differentiation is not spontaneously preserved.
 It must be structurally maintained.

 Hybridization intensifies the problem of boundary maintenance because agency becomes operationally distributed without becoming normatively equivalent.
-To attribute to them undifferentiated authority is to collapse the distinction between execution and judgment.
+To attribute undifferentiated authority within such distributed configurations collapses the distinction between execution and judgment.

 Conversely, human and institutional actors may externalize responsibility into automated processes, treating outputs as self-justifying.
 Such displacement does not eliminate responsibility; it renders it opaque.